-Mediation can be defined as the involvement of a third party to settle a dispute to reach a settlement (Murdoch, J., & Hughes, W., 2008).
-Mediation is different with litigation process because it is a consensual and non-adversarial process that delivers the final conclusion (Cullinan, P., 2006).
-Compared to other types of Alternative Dispute Resolution (ADR), mediation is classified as one of the oldest methods and has been proven to be the most effective method in resolving disputes (Nora Abdul Hak, 2007).
-Reference can be made in the case of Dunnett v Railtrack 2002] All ER 850 where the court stated that "Skilled mediators are now able to achieve results satisfactory to both parties...which are quite beyond the power of lawyers and courts to achieve", and in the case of Hurst v Leeming 2002] EWHC 1051 (Ch) where the court described that mediation is "at the heart of today's civil justice system."
-Mediation also can be defined as a process of resolving dispute outside of the litigation system through the assistance of a neutral third-party called a mediator.
-Generally, mediation is a process when the parties with the assistance of a neutral person or called as mediator, classify disputed issues to develop options, consider alternatives, and reach a consensual settlement to accommodate their needs (Jay Folberg and Alison Taylor,1984).
+Mediation is a process that involves a third party in addressing the dispute to reach a settlement between the parties (Murdoch, J., & Hughes, W., 2008).
+Mediation is different from the litigation process because it is a consensual and non-adversarial process that delivers the conclusion (Cullinan, P., 2006).
+No party will win or lose in mediation.
+At the end of the mediation, both parties will get what they want.
+Compared to other types of ADR, mediation is classified as one of the oldest methods and has been proven to be the most effective method in resolving disputes (Nora Abdul Hak, 2007).
+This is supported in the case of Dunnett v Railtrack [2002] All ER 850 where the Court stated that

+"Skilled mediators are now able to achieve results satisfactory to both parties...which are quite beyond the power of lawyers and courts to achieve", and in the case of Hurst v Leeming [2002] EWHC 1051 where the court described that mediation is "at the heart of today's civil justice system."

+Mediation also can be defined as a process of resolving disputes outside of the litigation system through the assistance of a neutral third party called a mediator.
+Generally, mediation is a process in which the parties with the assistance of a mediator, where the mediator will help control the situation during the mediation, classify the disputed issues to develop options, consider alternatives, and reach a consensual settlement to accommodate their needs (Jay Folberg and Alison Taylor, 1984).

-Despite the fact that both Malaysia and Indonesia employ mediation, there may be differences in certain areas especially on how mediation is implemented and used in each country precisely on family disputes.
-Hence, this comparative analysis study is carried out to explore the similarities and differences between the mediation systems of Malaysia and Indonesia practices.
+Despite the fact that both Indonesia and Malaysia employ mediation, there may be differences in certain areas especially on how mediation is implemented and used in each country.
+Hence, this comparative analysis study is carried out to explore the similarities and differences between the mediation systems in Indonesia and Malaysia.
 The objectives of this study are as follows:

-- 1. To examine the practice of mediation in Malaysia and Indonesia; - 2.
-To analyse the similarities and differences in the practices of mediation in Malaysia and Indonesia; - 3.
-To explore the advantages of mediation in both countries, Malaysia and Indonesia; and - 4.
-To explore the challenges of mediation in both countries, Malaysia and Indonesia.
+- 1. To examine the practice of mediation in Indonesia and Malaysia; - 2.
+To analyze the similarities and differences in the practices of mediation in Indonesia and Malaysia; - 3.
+To explore the advantages of mediation in Indonesia and Malaysia; and - 4.
+To explore the challenges of mediation in both countries.